TriplyDB/Documentation/docs/triplydb-js/index.md

   <dt><code>content: StoryElementUpdate[]</code> (optional)</dt>
   <dd>A list if story elements.</dd>
   <dt><code>displayName: string</code> (optional)</dt>
-  <dd>The human-readalble name of the data story.
+  <dd>The human-readable name of the data story.
 This name may include spaces and other characters that are not allowed in the URL-friendly name.</dd>
   <dt><code>name: string</code> (required)</dt>
   <dd>The URL-friendly name of the data story.
 The name must only contain alphanumeric characters and hyphens (`[A-Za-z0-9\-]`).</dd>
 </dl>